eip-home/eip-headers/draft-eip-headers-definitions.md

 # Generic format for EIP Information Elements

 EIP Information Elements are used to carry the information needed by the different use cases.
 The same Information Element can be reused across multiple use cases.

 An fundamental requirement for EIP is to be "Extensible", therefore we need to have a potentially large number of different Information Elements.
 On the other hand, we may need to be efficient, limiting the overhead in bytes for carrying a given information.
-In order to have the possibility to find the optimal trade-off between these contrasting requirements, the Codes or "Tags" for the Information Elements will be variable in length.
+In order to have the possibility to find the optimal trade-off between these contrasting requirements, the Codes or "Tags" for the Information Elements can have three different length.

 In order to support the variability in the size of the Code of the Information Element, we use an LTV (Length-Tag-Value) approach instead of TLVs (Tag-Length-Value).